 When using custom range for voice transfer, you need to define the same range in the phone’s settings as well.

-If your router allows voice packet prioritiziation via QOS, it is advisable to do so.
+If your router allows voice packet prioritisation via QOS, we strongly suggest to enable it for CloudTalk.